 - The government will look at your work history.
 You must have worked regularly over the past 10 years to qualify for SSDI benefits.
 But you may still qualify if you had periods of unemployment or worked part time.
 If you have a low income, you may be able to receive benefits similar to SSDI even if you do not have sufficient work history to be eligible for SSDI.

-SSDI benefits are administered by the Social Security Administration (SSA).
+SSDI benefits are administered by the Social Security Administration (SSA) in Douglasville, GA.
 The SSA in the City of Douglasville routinely turns down applications for SSDI, even when the person submitting the application qualifies for benefits and should have been approved.
 For this reason, it is important to have a lawyer help you file and/or appeal your application.

 Am I eligible for SSDI in Douglasville?